percona/pmm-doc/docs/setting-up/client/mysql.md

 | Percona XtraDB Cluster   | 5.6, 5.7, 8.0  | Slow query log     | No

 ### Slow query log

+This section covers how to configure a MySQL-based database server to use the *slow query log* as a source of metrics.

 **Applicable versions**